crazyoptimist/crazyoptimist-github-io/content/posts/hugo-an-awesome-way-to-enjoy-your-blog-life-as-an-engineer.md

   "hosting": {
     //site name in firebase
     "site": "crazyoptimist-net",
-    //web root path, it's ./public in hugo, you know "public": "public",
+    //build artifacts dir, ./public in hugo, you know, it will be the web root on the fly "public": "public",
     "ignore": [
       //do not bundle these files to upload